 Step 2 Prepare the for placement

-Remove the protective rod from the centre of the roller.
-Then, position the pencil approximately 1 inch into the centre of the roller.
-Then add the glue roughly 3/4 of the length around the roller circumference.
+The protective rod must be removed from the roller’s center.
+Once this is done, position the pencil approximately 1 inch from the center of the roller.
+Around the circumference of the roller, apply the glue roughly 3/4 of the way up.

 Step 3 placing the roller inside your Frenchie’s ear.

-Placement of the roller is essential, so you don’t obstruct the ear canal of your Frenchie and hinder its ability to hear.
-Position the roller within the ear close to the bottom of the ear flap.
-Please ensure there are two fingers worth of room between both the base of the roller and the head of your French Bulldog.
+PlaIn order to prevent blocking the ear canal of your Frenchie and inhibiting its ability to hear, the roller should be placed in the right location.
+You should position the roller close to the bottom of the ear flap.
+The base of the roller must be at least two fingers away from the head of your French Bulldog.

 |The roller can be gently pressed to the inside of the ear so the glue or tape on it can adhere.|

 Step 4 tape the ear

-Wrap the ear around the roller.
-Whilst holding the pencil end, start taping in a circular fashion from the top of the ear then work down.
+The ear should be wrapped around the roller.
+Tape in a circular motion from the top of the ear down while holding the pencil end.

 Step 5 stabilize the ears